optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The conventions for the return value of the criterion function is as follows:

-- For the simplest case where only scalar optimizers `criterion` returns a float ot a dictionary containing the key "value" which is a float.
+- For the simplest case where only scalar optimizers `criterion` returns a float or a dictionary containing the key "value" which is a float.
 - For likelihood functions, `criterion` returns a dictionary that contains at least the key `"contributions"` which can be any pytree that can be flattened into a numpy array